USEPA/RTR2HEM/README.md

 ### Utilities
 There are various helpful utilities in `src/utils.py`, but here are a couple to focus on:
 - There is a Join class, made because pandas merges are case sensitive, and merging on empty tables is not supported.
-This custom class is designed to support both of these things
+This custom class is designed to support both of these operations
 - There is also a Config class, which carries a lot of important information that can be accessed from most files, such as:
     - Input files/data
     - Required input columns (parsed in GUI)